Cricket in New Zealand: The beginnings of cricket in New Zealand

 The Reverend Henry Williams provided history with the first report of a game of cricket in New Zealand when he wrote in his diary in December 1832 about boys in and around Paihia on Horotutu Beach playing cricket.
-In 1835, Charles Darwin and called into the Bay of Islands on its epic circumnavigation of the Earth and Darwin witnessed a game of cricket played by freed Māori slaves and the son of a missionary at Waimate North.
+In 1835, Charles Darwin and called into the Bay of Islands on its circumnavigation of the Earth.
+Darwin witnessed a game of cricket played by freed Māori slaves and the son of a missionary at Waimate North.
 Darwin in The Voyage of the Beagle wrote:

 several young men redeemed by the missionaires from slavery were employed on the farm.
 In the evening I saw a party of them at cricket.

 The first recorded game of cricket in New Zealand took place in Wellington in December 1842.
 The Wellington Spectator reports a game on 28 December 1842 played by a "Red" team and a "Blue" team from the Wellington Club.
 The first fully recorded match was reported by the Examiner in Nelson between the Surveyors and Nelson in March 1844.

 The first team to tour New Zealand was Parr's all England XI in 1863–64.
-Between 1864 and 1914, 22 foreign teams toured NZ.
-England sent 6 teams, Australia 15 and Fiji 1.
+Between 1864 and 1914, 22 foreign teams toured New Zealand.
+England sent six teams, Australia 15 and Fiji one.

 First national team

-On 15–17 February 1894 the first team representing New Zealand played New South Wales at Lancaster Park in Christchurch.
-NSW won by 160 runs.
-New South Wales returned again in 1895–96 and NZ won the solitary game by 142 runs, its first victory.
+The first team representing New Zealand on a national level played on 15–17 February 1894.
+The match was played against New South Wales at Lancaster Park in Christchurch.
+New South Wales won by 160 runs.
+New South Wales returned again in 1895–96 and New Zealand won the solitary game by 142 runs, its first victory.
 The New Zealand Cricket Council was formed towards the end of 1894.

-New Zealand played its first two internationals (not Tests) in 1904–05 against a star-studded Australia team containing such players as Victor Trumper, Warwick Armstrong and Clem Hill.
-Rain saved NZ from a thrashing in the first match but not the second which NZ lost by an innings and 358 runs – currently the second largest defeat in NZ first-class cricket.
+New Zealand played its first two internationals (non Test matches) in 1904–05 against a star-studded Australia team containing such players as Victor Trumper, Warwick Armstrong and Clem Hill.
+Rain saved New Zealand from a thrashing in the first match but not the second which New Zealand lost by an innings and 358 runs – currently the second largest defeat in New Zealand first-class cricket.